Articles

 A fluid structure interaction method has been developed to calculate the viscous turbulent flow around flexible trimmable downwind sails.
 The structural part of the method is based on a Finite Element presentation of the sail modelled as a membrane.
 Minimization of the total potential energy function using a quasi Newton type method is carried out to calculate the displacement of the sail under aerodynamic loads.
 The flow around the deformed sail is calculated solving the Reynolds Averaged Navier Stokes Equation using a Finite Volume approach.

-Wrinkled membranes I: experiments, Y Wong, S Pellegrino, Journal of Mechanics of Materials and Structures, Volume 1, Issue 1, 2006.
+Wrinkled membranes I: experiments, Y Wong, S Pellegrino, Journal of Mechanics of Materials and Structures, Vol 1, # 1, 2006.

 This paper presents a detailed experimental study of the evolution and shape of reversible corrugations, or wrinkles, in initially flat, linear-elastic and isotropic thin foils subject to in-plane loads.
 Two sets of experiments were carried out, on a rectangular membrane under simple shear and on a square membrane subjected to two pairs of equal and opposite diagonal forces at the corners.

-Wrinkled membranes II: analytical models, Y Wong, S Pellegrino, Journal of Mechanics of Materials and Structures, Volume 1, Issue 1, 2006.
+Wrinkled membranes II: analytical models, Y Wong, S Pellegrino, Journal of Mechanics of Materials and Structures, Vol 1, # 1, 2006.

 We present a general analytical model for determining the location and pattern of wrinkles in thin membranes and for making preliminary estimates of their wavelength and amplitude.
 A rectangular membrane under simple shear and a square membrane subject to corner loads are analysed.

-Wrinkled membranes III: numerical simulations, Y Wong, S Pellegrino, Journal of Mechanics of Materials and Structures, Volume 1, Issue 1, 2006.
+Wrinkled membranes III: numerical simulations, Y Wong, S Pellegrino, Journal of Mechanics of Materials and Structures, Vol 1, # 1, 2006.

 This is the third and final part of a study of wrinkles in thin membrane structures.
 High-fidelity, geometrically nonlinear finite element models of membrane structures, based on thin-shell elements, are used to simulate the onset and growth of wrinkles.
 The simulations are carried out with the ABAQUS finite element package.